playframework/playframework/documentation/manual/working/scalaGuide/main/json/ScalaJson.md

 - [`JsArray`](api/scala/play/api/libs/json/JsArray.html)
 - [`JsNull`](api/scala/play/api/libs/json/JsNull$.html)

-Using the various JSValue types, you can construct a representation of any JSON structure.
+Using the various `JsValue` types, you can construct a representation of any JSON structure.

 ### [`Json`](api/scala/play/api/libs/json/Json$.html)

-The Json object provides utilities, primarily for conversion to and from JsValue structures.
+The `Json` object provides utilities, primarily for conversion to and from `JsValue` structures.

 ### [`JsPath`](api/scala/play/api/libs/json/JsPath.html)

-Represents a path into a JSValue structure, analogous to XPath for XML.
-This is used for traversing JsValue structures and in patterns for implicit converters.
+Represents a path into a `JsValue` structure, analogous to XPath for XML.
+This is used for traversing `JsValue` structures and in patterns for implicit converters.

-## Converting to a JsValue
+## Converting to a `JsValue`

 ### Using string parsing